 Since Facebook started copying almost all new snapchat features, it’s hard to know where exactly Snapchat now stands.

 On one hand, the Snapchat is performing quite well, with a huge user base on the Millennial market and valuation between $20 to $25 billion.
-Snapchat says their app is being used by 41% of people aged between 18 to 34 year-olds, and Snapchat has currently 150 million daily active users.
+Snapchat says their app is being used by 41% of people aged between 18 to 34 year-olds and has currently 150 million Snapchat daily active users.

 Moreover, ever since Snapchat Stories is being copied successfully by Instagram, and other Snapchat clone chat apps are on their way, Snapchat is now focusing on its unique Discovery Section.

 Recently, Snapchat has got a $250M investment from Saudi Prince for 2.3%.
 The Saudi royal family helps Snapchat to survive in the market despite losing $353 million this quarter.
 Prince AI-Waleed Talal has posted one video on Twitter, informing that he has invested $250 million in exchange for 2.3% stake in Snap Inc.